kukuu/styled-components-in-ReactJS/README.md

 # CSS in JavaScript Applications

-A CSS-in-JS library that makes it easy to implement, and manage styles in React js projects.
+A CSS-in-JS library makes it easy to implement, and manage styles in React js projects.
+Styles converges at the component level and are generated as props from state changes.
+It dynamically enforces "Dead Code Elimination" by scoping styles.
+It resolves conflictsin in CSS global  properties and values by creating unique hashes.

 ## Benefits